bbossssss/Customer_Analytics/Voice of Customer/README.md

 ## Contact

-If you have any questions or suggestions regarding this project, feel free to contact Satorn at Satornboss@gmail.com.
+If you have any questions or suggestions regarding this project, feel free to contact Boss at Satornboss@gmail.com.

 Happy analyzing the Voice of Customer data in Google Colab!